AtharKharal/Datadise_my_website/content/home/about.md

 +++
 ## Biography
-Athar Kharal is a professor of Mathematics and Analytics at the Air University, Pakistan.
-His research interests include Neural Networks, Fuzzy Logic, Decision Science and Fuzzy Topology.
+Athar Kharal is a Data Scientist and Professor of Mathematics and Analytics at the Air University, Pakistan.
+His research interests include Deep Learning, Fuzzy Logic, Decision Science and Fuzzy Topology.
 He is presently leading the data initiative at Air University Risalpur Campus.